-The spring shown to the left is used to store energy for the motor operator mechanism.
+The spring shown to the right is used to store energy for the motor operator mechanism.
 Bolts are used to fasten the energy storage springs to the motor mechanism.

 Cyclic fatigue can cause the bolt holding the spring to fail between the shaft and the jam nut.
 This failure can result in the bolt and the spring becoming dangerous projectiles.

-This failure is prevented by redesigning the parts holding spring as a rod end as shown to the left.
+This failure is prevented by redesigning the parts holding the spring as a rod end, shown above.
 The rod end has a larger diameter than the bolt formerly used and increases it’s ability to resist the bending force created by the spring.
 Fatigue failures are then prevented.

 Spring Tab Failure